GSA/sf-ProjectDashboard/README.md

   * Now go the custom object , ProjDash_Project__c and update the picklist values of the Phase__c field  with the new custom label --       values and exactly in the same order(Phase1 to phase5)
   * Phase 5 is not displayed on the tracker on the ProjectDashboard Visualforce.
 But when the status is set to complete and phase is         Close-Out/Close  the overall project status is complete and the tracker will display the same.
 6. To change the status values follow the same procedure and update the respective custom labels for status fields.
-7. For further details refer to the Technical Design Document in the [Documents](https://github.com/GSA/sf_ProjectDashboard/blob/master/Project%20Dashboard/Documents/ProjectDashboard-TechnicalDesignDocument.docx) folder.
+7. For further details refer to the [Technical Design Document](technicalDesign.md).